shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 Introduction
 ============
 The `cisco.aci collection <https://galaxy.ansible.com/cisco/aci>`_ already includes a large number of Cisco ACI modules, however the ACI object model is huge and covering all possible functionality would easily cover more than 1500 individual modules.
+Therefore, Cisco develops modules asked by people on a just in time basis.

 If you need specific functionality, you have 3 options:

-- Open an issue using https://github.com/CiscoDevNet/ansible-aci/issues/new/choose so that Cisco developers can automate it
+- Open an issue using https://github.com/CiscoDevNet/ansible-aci/issues/new/choose so that Cisco developers can build, enhance or fix the modules for you
 - Learn the ACI object model and use the low-level APIC REST API using the :ref:`aci_rest <aci_rest_module>` module
 - Contribute to the Cisco DevNet's ansible-aci by writing your own dedicated modules and be a part of the Cisco ansible-aci community